Serving Minneapolis & St. Paul Families for Pet Cremation Services

 Private Cremation, Alone, One-in-one-outPrivate cremation is just that — one pet in the cremation unit at a time.
 The authorization form and cremation certificate should state that the cremation was private, alone, and/or one-in-one-out and not just the date that it was done.
 This is the only way people are cremated, and it is the only type service Pets Remembered offers.

-Separate or Separated Cremation is a hybrid between Mass or Group Cremation and Private Cremation.
+Individual or Separated Cremation is not a Private Cremation!
 Multiple pets are placed within the unit and separated by space.
 Pets Remembered feels this is an unacceptable practice and does not offer it.
 Why pay a premium price and receive a mix of ashes?
 Listen closely and carefully to the providers words and read the authorization form carefully.
-This practice would never be done with people.
+This practice would never be done with people because you are getting a mix of ashes.

-Here are a few separate cremation explanations and definitions to consider:
+Here are a few industry standard "individual" or "separate" cremation explanations and definitions to consider:

 (3) it uses the term "individually partitioned" or "separate" with respect to a communal cremation process;"